freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/power-supply/index.md

 ---
 title: Power Supply
 ---

-## Power Supply
+# Power Supply

 A Power Supply Unit (PSU) regulates the power supply to a computer.
-It converts AC power into steady low-voltage DC power for the internal components.
-A power supply is required in order for a computer to operate properly and it's wattage must be matched appropriately to all the components inside the computer.
-It also regulates overheating by controlling the voltage.
+It converts AC power into steady low-voltage DC power that the internal components can use.
+A power supply is required in order for a computer to operate, and its wattage must be matched appropriately to all the components inside the computer.
+It regulates overheating by controlling the voltage.
 Depending on the model of power supply, voltage control can either be manual or automatic.

 ## Description

-Is typically seen as a metal box either in the top or bottom, most posterior portion of a PC case.
-It has a bunch of cables streaming out of it to various parts of the computer.
-These cables can be detachable or integrated depending on the model of PSU.
-Typically it's wattage (e.g 600w) is relative to the size of the PSU, and is an important factor to keep in mind when considering the demand of your machine vs how much space is inside the case.
+The PSU typically appears as a metal box, in either the top or bottom posterior portion of a PC case.
+It has several cables connected off of it to various computer components.
+These cables can be detachable or integrated, depending on the model of PSU.
+Typically, its wattage (e.g, 600W) is relative to the size of the PSU, and is an important factor to keep in mind when considering the demand of your machine vs how much space is inside the case.

-Like the CPU, or RAM, the PSU is a necessary component to the PC because without it nothing within the machine would function.
-Arguably may be one of the more crucial parts to research when assembling custom computers because of this fact.
+Like the CPU and RAM, the PSU is a necessary component of the PC because, without it, none of the components will function!

 ## Modularity
 PSUs can be divided into two categories:

 ### Non-modular

-A non-modular PSU is the most common type of PSU, this PSU is unadaptable with the power ports it provides to the components, it will usually contain:
+A non-modular PSU is the most common type of PSU, this PSU is un-adaptable with the power ports it provides to the components, it will usually contain:
 * A 32pin power supply module for the motherboard
-* Any number of SATA power supply modules, these are usually to power hard drives and disk drives
+* Any number of SATA power supply modules - these are usually to power hard drives
-* One or two PCIE power supply modules, usually for expansion cards such as GPU
+* One or two PCIe power supply modules, usually for expansion cards such as GPU
 * A CPU power supply module

 ### Modular

-Modular power supplies are becoming more common nowadays, these are more commonly seen amongst "high end" PSUs.
-The advantage these have over non-modular supplies is that they can be expanded to add additional power supply modules.
+Modular power supplies are becoming more common, and are commonly seen amongst the "high end" PSUs.
+The advantage these have over non-modular power supplies is that they can be expanded to add additional power supply modules.

 As with the non-modular supply, you will get:
 * A 32 pin power supply module for the motherboard